 "Student surveys make clear that he is one of their favorites," Baker said.
 "And he is equally admired and respected by his colleagues on the faculty for his ability to turn legal and procedural theory into real-life practice in the classroom for students."

-Andrew Perlman, dean of Suffolk Law, described Georges as a “simply outstanding candidate,” someone who will offer the SJC “a sharp analytical mind, an invaluable perspective, an exceptional talent for communicating effectively, and a longstanding commitment to public service.”
+Andrew Perlman, dean of Suffolk Law, described Georges as a "simply outstanding judge," someone who will offer the SJC "a sharp analytical mind, an invaluable perspective, an exceptional talent for communicating effectively, and a longstanding commitment to public service."

 Dean Perlman added that Georges' tenure on the Boston Municipal Court will provide "an often under-represented perspective" for the Supreme Judicial Court, whose members are rarely drawn from the district and municipal courts.
 "His professional experiences, particularly those involving the civil and criminal legal issues that individuals regularly encounter, will be especially valuable to the court," he said.

-Prior to accepting his nomination to the Supreme Judicial Court, Judge Georges accepted another honor: Suffok’s invitation to serve as Commencement speaker for Suffolk Law’s Class of 2021, where he will receive an honorary degree.
+Prior to accepting his nomination to the Supreme Judicial Court, Judge Georges accepted another honor: Suffolk's invitation to serve as Commencement speaker for Suffolk Law's Class of 2021, where he will receive an honorary degree.